-DA: Discover Aerospace
+DA – Discover Aerospace

 Giant rockets thundering into space, and rocket motors smaller than a postage stamp.
+Clouds of Giant rockets thundering into space, and rocket motors smaller than a postage stamp.
 Clouds of tiny unmanned airplanes gathering climate data.
 Rovers with wheels that change shape depending on the planetary surface.
 Airliners that make no more noise than a big truck.
 Form-fitting spacesuits that look like a diver’s wetsuit.
 The future of space and aviation technology is exciting, challenging, and fun – and now’s your chance to get a feel of what it’s like to be a part of it!

 - What would you say is the biggest hurdle to traveling to the nearest possibly habitable planet in another solar system (~12 light years away), and how do you think we can overcome it?